 What is the industry standard for acceptable condenser air inleakage?
 Most condenser air inleakage standards have been developed by research organizations and individual stations.
 These condenser standards vary from station to station depending on condenser system design and operation.
 The most common standard used for an acceptable rate of condenser air inleakage is one cubic foot per minute (CFM) for every 100 megawatts of generator capability.
 Most stations have adopted this condenser standard with a tolerance between 1 and 2 CFM per 100 megawatts.
 Other stations rely on their history of backpressure and dissolved oxygen to gauge when a condenser air inleakage test is required.
 A routine audit schedule integrated into your condenser maintenance program is the best way to determine how effective your condenser operates as a key component in a complex system.

 Condenser Services are available 24 hours a day, 7 days a week, 365 days a year.
 AES performs routine, outage prep, and emergency leak detection services to manage your condenser air inleakage challenges.

-Surface condensers are designed to be a vacuum tight system with cooling water flowing through tubes.
-The cold tube surface condenses the steam creating a reduction in volume inside the condenser, which produces a vacuum.
-Air and non-condensables (air inleakage) that are allowed to enter the steam space from outside the unit can cause a reduction in vacuum.
-Condenser air removal systems are designed to remove a certain amount of air inleakage.
-As the design limitations of the air removal system are approached, the efficiency of the unit decreases.
-In order for the Utility to maximize the potential of the unit, condenser air inleakage must be minimized.
+Surface condensers are designed to be a vacuum-tight system with cooling water flowing through tubes.
+The cold tube surface condenses the steam creating a reduction in volume inside the condenser which produces the vacuum.
+Air and non-condensables (air inleakage) that enter the steam space from outside the unit can cause a reduction in vacuum, resulting in operational inefficiencies and impacting your bottom line.